 2010-11: Werek earned praise for his play at the rookie camp in Traverse City but suffered a knee injury in the Rangers main camp that forced him to miss most of camp and the first two games for Kingston.
 Werek also missed time mid-season, suffering a wrist injury that kept him out from December 10th to January 26th.
 In 47 games for the Frontenacs he scored 24 goals with 28 assists and was minus-three with 51 penalty minutes.
 Kingston reached the OHL playoffs after finishing third in the East Division despite a sub-.500 record.
 Werek skated in 3 of 5 playoff games during the series with Oshawa and had 3 assists and 12 penalty minutes.
 Phoenix obtained Werek in a trade with the Rangers in May 2011 and signed him to a three-year entry-level contract.

-2011-12: Werek skated for Phoenix AHL affiliate Portland in his first pro season.
+2011-12: Werek skated for Phoenix AHL affiliate in Portland in his first pro season.
 Steadily seeing increased ice time as the season went on, he scored 10 goals with 9 assists in 67 games and was minus-three with 53 penalty minutes.
 Portland finished third in the Atlantic Division; missing the playoffs by two points.

 Werek is a hard-working player with size and good two-way skills.
 Possesses a high hockey IQ and is a non-stop worker.
 Lacks foot-speed and quickness.